HyMem: Hybrid Memory Architecture with Dynamic Retrieval Scheduling: Experiment

 \section{Experiment}

-Our experiments are divided into the following five main sections.
-First, we perform comprehensive comparisons between our proposed HyMem and several state-of-the-art baselines on the LOCOMO and LongMemEval benchmarks.
-Second, leveraging the Qwen3-Embedding-0.6B embedding model, we conduct an in-depth analysis of HyMem’s performance and computational cost in contrast to conventional static RAG approaches.
-Third, we present a detailed ablation study, examining the contributions of Level-1 and Level-2 memory granularity, the lightweight memory module, the deep memory module, and the reflection module.
-Fourth, we analyze the information loss incurred by memory pre-compression, and validate the effectiveness of our proposed event-level compression strategy.
-Finally, we systematically vary the retrieval hyperparameter k in the lightweight memory module to investigate its impact on overall performance.
+Our experiments consist of six parts: (1) as shown in Sections~\ref{subsec:main-result} and~\ref{subsec:additional-datasets}, we conduct detailed comparisons between HyMem and representative baselines on LOCOMO and LongMemEval; (2) in Section~\ref{subsec:efficiency}, we analyze the efficiency--effectiveness trade-off of HyMem in terms of token usage and inference latency; (3) we compare HyMem with Naive RAG under different budgets, considering both performance and computational cost; (4) we perform ablations to quantify the contributions of Level-1/Level-2 granularity, the lightweight/deep memory modules, and the reflection module; (5) we study information loss induced by memory pre-compression and validate our event-level compression strategy; and (6) we sweep the retrieval hyperparameter $k$ in the lightweight memory module.